ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

 ````
 When you're prompted to "Enter a file in which to save the key," press Enter.
 This accepts the default file location.

-Now that you have a key, sign in to your git hub account
+Now that you have a key, sign in to your Github account

 click the top right icon, select settings->ssh keys->new ssh key